MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3dhlsl/waveallbitxor.md

 ## <a name="return-value"></a>Valor retornado

-O valor de XOR de bits.
+O valor XOR bit a bit.

 ## <a name="remarks"></a>Comentários

-Essa função tem suporte do modelo de sombreador 6,0 em todos os estágios de sombreador.
+Essa função tem suporte do modelo de sombreador 6.0 em todos os estágios do sombreador.